 borderline-unhealthy obsession with matte finishes.

-Well, fret not—while the matte trend has been replaced, rest assured that your matte liquid lipsticks aren't entirely obsolete!
+Well, fret not—while the matte trend has been replaced, rest assured that your matte liquid lipsticks aren’t entirely obsolete!
 There are a few ways to take advantage of the unique, drying formula of most liquid lipsticks.
 Specifically, with a few tweaks in application, they are the ideal multi-tasking companion now that masks are here to stay!
 Ahead, find six nifty tricks to repurpose your old liquid lipsticks:

 Use it as a lip stain